zkr1990/WebAndroid/README.md

-# WebProject_2
+# WebAndroid
-This is the Android code of "MyRestaurant" Project.

-Developed using Android Studio and combined with Apache Tomcat server and MySQL database.
+Developed using Android Studio